rongxiantian/web_development_library/README.md

 The project supports several functions:

-	1. authenticate user and administrator
+	1. authenticate reader and administrator
-	2. storage books
+	2. storage books informations
 	3. issue library card
 	4. borrow and return books
 	5. get information on books and readers